EMRD95/asciidle-win/README.md

 ![image](https://user-images.githubusercontent.com/114953576/230939010-e973b1eb-bb88-4841-95cc-24ff50adf40a.png)

-You can also run the program directly by executing asciidle.exe
+You can also run the program directly by executing asciidle.exe.

-To make things more spicy, you can automatically download some old school ASCII art by running download-ascii-art.bat directly or from the python script (NSFW).
+To automatically download some old school ASCII art, run download-ascii-art.bat directly or from the python script (NSFW).